Probing flavored regimes of leptogenesis with gravitational waves from cosmic strings

-The allowed parameter space of our model can be translated into allowed regions for the GW plateau amplitude $\Omega_{\rm GW}^{\rm plt}h^2$ and the break frequency $f_{\rm dec}$ (see Supplemental Material~\ref{SM:GWFRL} for details).
+{\bf Results and discussion:} In Fig.~\ref{fig:GWFRL}, we show the allowed parameter space for $g^\prime = 10^{-4}$, in agreement with all the model conditions and constraints discussed above.
+For a given gauge coupling, the spectral break frequency $f_{\rm dec}$ and the GW plateau amplitude $\Omega_{\rm GW}^{\rm plt}$ are uniquely determined by the model parameters $M_N$ and $f_N$.
 Usually, they are limited from above by the PTA data.
-However, in our model, they are also bounded from below by the BBN constraint due to the matter-dominated epoch and by the requirement that the spectral break is not due to the particle production from cosmic strings.
-We find that our scenario implies $10^{-12} \lesssim \Omega_{\rm GW}^{\rm plt}h^2 \lesssim 10^{-10}$ and $10^{-3} \lesssim f_{\rm dec} / {\rm Hz} \lesssim 10^{3}$ which we define as the Gravitational Waves windows for Flavored Regimes of Leptogenesis (GWFRL).
+However, in our model, they are also bounded from below by the BBN constraint on the matter-dominated epoch and by the requirement that the spectral break is not due to the particle production from cosmic strings.
+Scanning over different values of the gauge coupling (see Supplemental Material~\ref{SM:gauge} for the gauge coupling dependence of the parameter space), we find that our scenario implies $10^{-3} \lesssim f_{\rm dec}/{\rm Hz} \lesssim 10^3$ and $10^{-13}\lesssim\Omega_{\rm GW}^{\rm plt}h^2\lesssim 10^{-10}$, which we define as the Gravitational Waves windows for Flavored Regimes of Leptogenesis (GWFRL).
 These ranges, within which a robust GW signature of high-scale leptogenesis is achieved, will be fully explored by planned GW experiments such as LISA, DECIGO and ET.
 These GWFRL windows also trivially satisfy two important constraints.
 First, $G\mu<6.3\times 10^{-3} g^\prime h(g^\prime)$ due to the Hubble friction being always less than $m_\Phi$ at $T\simeq T_c$.
-Second, the ratio of the $\Phi$ vacuum energy to the radiation at $T_c$, which in our case is $\rho_\Phi(T_c)/\rho_{R}(T_c)=4.7\times 10^{-4}g^\prime$, is always smaller than one, thus avoiding a second period of inflation.
+Second, the ratio of the $\Phi$ vacuum energy to the radiation at $T_c$; $\rho_\Phi(T_c)/\rho_{R}(T_c)=4.7\times 10^{-4}g^\prime$, is always smaller than one, thus avoiding a second period of inflation.